 The Department of Home Affairs is responsible for all visa matters.
 This includes once you have been nominated by the Victorian Government and have submitted your visa application.

-All SkillSelect and EOI issues should also be directed to the Department of Home Affairs.
+Please check subclass 190 visa processing times published by the Department of Home Affairs.
+All SkillSelect and EOI enquiries should also be directed to the Department of Home Affairs.

 Respond within 2 weeks